-- 1) The rising or falling edge of the TTL 'Event Trigger' input (pin 4). - 2) The RS-232 'RUN E' command.
+This function will trigger on either the rising or the falling edge of the TTL 'Event Trigger' input (pin 4).

 Therefore, a square wave function on the inupt pin can be used to toggle the pump between 2 sections of a Pumping Program.
 An example of this would be a Pumping Program that switched between a slow and fast pumping rate, controlled by a square wave input.